If you’ve been searching for the best tips and tricks to clean your violin then I’m happy to say I can help you out.

 5. AIDEA Microfiber Cleaning Cloths – Best Cleaning Cloths

-- 【Ultra-soft, Scratch-free, Lint, and Streak-free】--Super soft & non-abrasive microfiber cloths prevent scratching surfaces, paints, coats, or other surfaces.
-These clothes can be used to clean all...
+- 【Ultra-soft, Scratch-free, Lint-free, and Streak-free】--These super soft and non-abrasive microfiber cloths prevent scratching surfaces, paints, coatings, or any other delicate surface.
+They can...

 A violinist can never have too many microfiber cloths.
 I usually keep my nice ones looking good for touch-ups on the go.
 However, when it comes to cleaning strings or fingerboards or anything that’s a little bit more mucky, these cloths are all you need.
 You can use any old microfiber cleaning cloths you find in the supermarket but these are my favorites.

 - Machine washable